VHrishita/Invisible_cloak/README.md

 This project uses **Python** and **OpenCV** to create the **illusion of invisibility**.
 Simply wear a colored cloak (bright red), and watch the cloak **blend with the background** in real-time.
-It’s like a **DIY invisibility cloak** straight out of a wizarding world! 🧥💨

 ---